“- Why so hard? Said one day the charcoal to the diamond, are we not near relatives?

 For the liberal democracies of the modern West, this “controlling value” is no other than equality, an equality that is to be achieved by all means necessary.

-By declaring it a moral duty of anyone above the poverty line to help those below it, and through an ever-increasing taxation, we rarely question exactly how much of the poor’s misery comes through their own moral actions (or lack thereof).
+By declaring it a moral duty of anyone above the poverty line to help those below it, and through ever-increasing taxation, we rarely question exactly how much of the poor’s misery comes through their own moral actions (or lack thereof).
+Stated in simple economic terms: what you tax you will get less of, what you subsidize… you get more.

-And it’s exactly by making allowances for personal irresponsibility that the modern welfare state might secretly be promoting the worst aspects of our human nature: idleness and self-indulgence.
+And it’s exactly by making allowances for personal irresponsibility that the modern welfare state might secretly be subsidizing the worst aspects of our human nature: idleness and self-indulgence.

 Take for instance the sudden increase in teenage pregnancies across the UK.
 Pretense aside, the British state seems almost committed to helping girls as young as 12 have children out of wedlock, often through frivolous sex with men of such questionable character, they would have quickly reconsidered had they known they would have to spend the rest of their lives with them.